it3xl/bash-git-credential-helper/README.md

 See its code to get started.

 @ How it works
 *.
-Git will call git-cred.sh automatically as it will become properly configured as a credential helper for your Git-remote.
+Git will call git-cred.sh automatically as it will become properly configured as a Git credential helper.
 *.
-Just provide the above environment variables before any remote usage of your Git-repository (fetch, push, pull).
+Just provide the above environment variables before any remote usage of your Git-repository (fetch, push, pull, etc.).